YanPes/zero-trust-pi-agent-harness/README.md

 1. This setup blocks Pi's own telemetry/update endpoints via config/env (`PI_OFFLINE`, `PI_SKIP_VERSION_CHECK`, `PI_TELEMETRY=0`).
 2. Model-provider traffic is allowed by default; disable it with `PI_DOCKER_NETWORK_NONE=1` when needed.
 3. For strict egress control, combine this with your enterprise proxy/firewall egress allowlist.
-4. Credentials are intentionally persisted in a host auth file for usability (one-time `/login`), while keeping them out of images.
+4. Credentials are intentionally persisted in the host `~/.pi/agent/auth.json` file for usability (one-time `/login`), while keeping them out of images.